dgraph-io/dgraph/wiki/content/mutations/json-mutation-format.md

 have custom serialisation code, since most languages already have a JSON marshalling library.

-When Dgraph receives a mutation as a JSON object, it first converts in into multiple RDFs that are then processed as normal.
+When Dgraph receives a mutation as a JSON object, it first converts it into an internal edge format that is then processed into Dgraph.

+> JSON  -> Edges -> Posting list \
+> RDF   -> Edges -> Posting list

 Each JSON object represents a single node in the graph.